 Golden Pass Railway: Lucerne - Interlaken, Switzerland

-The Golden Pass railway refers to the stretch of line between Montreax and Lucerne in the Swiss Alps.
-Though technically feasible in a day, the entire Montreax - Lucerne route isn't one to "do" and tick off the bucket list - journeys through this part of Switzerland should be savoured, and as an independent traveller there are countless opportunities to explore without pressure from a tour guide.
+The Golden Pass railway refers to the stretch of line between Montreux and Lucerne in the Swiss Alps.
+Though technically feasible in a day, the entire Montreux - Lucerne route isn't one to "do" and tick off the bucket list - journeys through this part of Switzerland should be savoured, and as an independent traveller there are countless opportunities to explore without pressure from a tour guide.

 The region is home to an array of scenic trains, including glass-topped panoramic trains and funicular railways, so it's little wonder that the Oberland attracts such wide praise from train travellers.
 Between Lucerne and Interlaken the landscape is exceptionally beautiful, passing the emerald green waters of Lake Lungern and lakeside hamlets near the Brunig Pass (pictured).